Learn about actual and potential costs

 Find the vendor to meet your needs

-ProcurementIQ estimates that there are 2,635 suppliers of electrical wire and that the top four vendors account for less than 50.0% of total market revenue.
-Electrical wire products are fairly standardized and relatively inexpensive to manufacture, but new market entrants require a significant degree of startup capital for facilities, equipment...
+ProcurementIQ estimates that there are 2,635 suppliers of electrical wire and that the top four vendors account for less than 50.0% of total market revenue, indicating moderate market share concentration.
+Electrical wire products are fairly standardized and relatively inexpensive to manufacture, but new market entrants require a significant degree of...
 Subscribe to learn more.

 Questions to ask potential suppliers